Ledrunning/WiFiOutdoorSensor/README.md

 ---

-We hope WiFiOutdoorSensor makes monitoring outdoor conditions convenient for you!
+I hope WiFiOutdoorSensor makes monitoring outdoor conditions convenient for you!